 The beaches on Sanibel and Captiva are pristine, and Cayo Costa is no exception.
 The shores are perfect for shelling, swimming, snorkeling, and sunbathing.
 Anglers regularly catch flounder, tarpon, and whiting.

 Make your visit an overnight stay by renting out a cabin!
-With three bunkbeds each, a cabin can comfortable house six people.
+With three bunk beds each, a cabin can comfortably house six people.
 Picnic tables and ground grills are found at each cabin.
 While this is primitive camping with no electricity, modern restroom facilities are available.

 Weeki Wachee State Park

-Weeki Wachee, just north of Tarpon Springs, is a still-standing monument to the Florida tourism of yesteryear.
-Part State Park and part entertainment haven, this is one of the most unique state parks in Florida.
+Weeki Wachee State Park, just north of Tarpon Springs, is a still-standing monument to the Florida tourism of yesteryear.
+Part state park and part entertainment haven, this is one of the most unique state parks in Florida.

 Did you know that you can see mermaids at Weeki Wachee?
 Okay, mermaids aren’t actually real, but you can see professional divers don mermaid tails and swim in the waters from the spring!
 This entertaining show is magical and sure to bring wonder to the whole family.